-Once learning of a defect, automakers must notify the National Highway Traffic Safety Administration (NHTSA).
+Once a vehicle manufacturer learns of a defect, it must notify the National Highway Traffic Safety Administration (NHTSA).
 In fact, most of the time it’s manufacturers who initiate recalls.
-But that wasn’t the case for General Motors (GM), who had knowledge of safety-related issues yet failed to issue a recall for affected vehicles until just recently.
+However that wasn’t the case for General Motors (GM), which had knowledge of safety-related issues yet failed to issue a recall for affected vehicles until just recently.

 Since the beginning of 2014, General Motors has issued three major recalls.
 One involves defective airbags in certain SUVs.
 The largest surrounds defective ignition switches in certain passenger cars.
 And the most recent GM vehicle recall involves the ignition lock cylinder, which may allow keys to come out of the ignition even when the engine is running.

-The company would have spent about $15 million a year and a half ago to fix the ignition switches.
+The company would have spent about $15 million several years ago to fix the ignition switches.
 But that’s nothing compared to what they are now facing.
 Money might have played a role as far back as 2001 as well, reports NBC News.
 There is evidence that shows the company could have gone with a different and more expensive ignition switch design that safety advocates say might have avoided the current problems.

 NBC News also reports that production in late 2006 included the previously rejected design, suggesting the fix occurred in secret.
 It fits with the vehicles involved in the faulty ignition switch recall: model years 2003 to 2007.
 This includes Pontiac G5s, Pursuits and Solstices, Saturn Ions and Skys, and Chevy Cobalts and HHRs.